alvinamana/ruby-methods-readme-ruby-intro-000/README.md

 # Methods in Ruby

 ## Overview

-In this lesson, we'll introduce methods, distinguish them from data types, and cover how to create and execute them in your Ruby program.
+In this lesson, we'll introduce methods, distinguish them from data types, and cover how to create a nd execute them in your Ruby program.

 You can follow along using IRB by typing `irb` in your terminal and copying the provided code examples.
 Alternatively, in the `lib` folder, there is also a